KeigoAlexTanaka/Golconda-Tetris/README.md

 The following project will use HTML, CSS, Javascript, and JS Canvas

 An explanation of the major problems you plan to face while implementing this game.
-Collision detection
+* Collision detection
-Figuring out how to clear a row
+* Clearing a row
-Figuring out how to make the gameplay smooth
+* Figuring out how to make the gameplay smooth
-Making the pieces rotate correctly
+* Making the pieces rotate correctly
-*bonus: Allowing for T-Spins
+* bonus: Allowing for T-Spins
-*bonus: Allowing for holding pieces
+* bonus: Allowing for holding pieces
-*bonus: Allowing for adjusting move speeds
+* bonus: Allowing for adjusting move speeds

-* Item 1
-* Item 2
-  * Item 2a
-  * Item 2b

-An explanation of how you foresee yourself solving the aforementioned problems.
-Google and youtube
+I will use Google and youtube to solve the above problems.